chappoo/MetaEx/README.md

 MetaEx
 ======

 MetaEx-tensions.
-Provides extensions for providing metadata off arbitrary POCO objects.
+Provides extensions for managing metadata on arbitrary POCO objects.
 Based heavily on the @ServiceStack UserAuth Meta implementation (uses ServiceStack.Text).

 ###What for?###

-I found myself working with an ORM (no names mentioned) and wanting to extend a table type object with various parameters.
-Rather than keep writing database migration scripts and resyncing the (unmentioned) model every time we needed a new parameter, I opted to create a string field in the database and manage a `Dictionary<string,string>` approach with serialization, much like the simple implementation in @ServiceStack **UserAuth.Meta**.
+I found myself working with an ORM (no names mentioned) and wanting to extend a table type with various parameters.
+Rather than repeatedly writing database migration scripts and resyncing the (unmentioned) model every time a new parameter was required, I opted to create a string field in the database and manage a `Dictionary<string,string>` approach with serialization, much like the simple implementation in @ServiceStack **UserAuth.Meta**.

+This implementation provides a really simple approach for such use-cases.

 Kudos to the guys at @ServiceStack for the core tech.

 ###Usage###

 `IMeta` interface requires the Meta string field on the POCO.
+This field is then used with whatever persistence model you wish.

     public class TestObjectWithMetaData : IMeta
     {